Tips for women and young people whose safety is at risk.

 The internet is a useful source of information and support.
 People who experience violence from a partner or other family member can find information online about legal rights and options, and the services that are available.

 Many people find it useful to read about other people’s experiences of violence, and things that helped them.
 You can contact many support services confidentially via email.
 Email is also a good way to keep in touch with friends or family, especially if you may be moving addresses a lot.
 It can even be a way to store information electronically.
-For example, you can scan important documents and email them to a private Yahoo email account.
+For example, you can scan important documents and email them to a private web-based email account (like gmail or similar).

 However, it is important to learn how to use the internet safely, especially if you are living with a person who may use violence against you.
 Remember, family violence is not just physical.
 It can also include emotional or verbal abuse, threatening you, or anything else that makes you feel unsafe.